ecarlesi/argilla/README.md

 At present the project is functional even if it is not performing and unstable.
 Your help could be very useful to improve it;)

-The idea of ​​this project stems from an internal need of my cyber security project developed in .NET Core on Linux.
+The idea of this project stems from an internal need of my cyber security project developed in .NET Core on Linux.
 I needed to enable various services to communicate without having to manage a catalog and even worse a distributed configuration.
 I also had the need to have callbacks from calls that can last for hours.

 Creating a Argilla-enabled microservice is very simple, add a reference, a few lines of code and your microservice will be ready.